damalis/full-stack-proxy-nginx-wordpress-for-everyone-with-docker-compose/README.md

 ```
 docker-compose -f portainer-docker-compose.yml -p portainer up -d
 ```
+manage docker with [Portainer](https://www.portainer.io/solutions/docker) is the definitive container management tool for Docker, Docker Swarm with it's highly intuitive GUI and API.

-You can also visit `https://example.com:9001` to access portainer after starting the containers.
+<br />You can also visit `https://example.com:9001` to access portainer after starting the containers.

 ## Usage